Our Resources

 Youthline is a “with youth, for youth” organisation that supports young people throughout Aotearoa New Zealand.

-Youthline offers a free Helpline service (text, phone, webchat & email), free face-to-face counselling services, youth mentoring, programmes in schools and communities to help people grow and develop.
+Youthline offers a free Helpline service (text, phone, webchat and email), free face-to-face counselling services, youth mentoring, programmes in schools and communities to help people grow and develop.

 Free call 0800 376 633 | Free text 234